Curriculum Maps and Overviews

-We work closely with partner primary schools to ensure a smooth adn positive transition experience for all of our new students.
+We work closely with partner primary schools to ensure a smooth and positive transition experience for all of our new students.
 We will attend meetings at primary schools so we can fully support individuals and their families.
 We also support students with their transition to Post-16 education providers by supporting with the completion of application forms, attending interviews and liaising with the schools and colleges, so they are fully prepared for the arrival of our students.

 Our Teaching Assistants support across both Key Stages and across the whole curriculum.
-They also work closely with students with their assessments and examinations..
+They also work closely with students with their assessments and examinations.
 We assess all of our students in Year 10 to ensure appropriate arrangements are made to enable them to access the GCSE examinations.

 In Years 9, 10 and 11, we follow the Alternative Curriculum option, where students are entered for a range of qualifications, including BTEC Personal and Social Development, and ASDAN courses.
-Students are able to spend time on their personal studies in some lessons, so they have support from staff adn time to complete work to a high standard using the facilities provided.
+Students are able to spend time on their personal studies in some lessons, so they have support from staff and time to complete work to a high standard using the facilities provided.

 The Curriculum Support area is open to vulnerable students at break and lunchtimes.
 Teaching Assistants organise lunchtime clubs including crafts, board games and watching DVDs.
-After-College clubs cater for small groups of students to help improve reading and spelling skills and support homework.
+After-college clubs cater for small groups of students to help improve reading and spelling skills and support homework.
 We work closely with the Library to support the literacy development of all students.

-Please click here to view our SEN Report
+Please click here to view our SEN Report.

-Please click here to view our Accessibility Plan
+Please click here to view our Accessibility Plan.

 St. Joseph's Local Offer